Phoenix canariensis (Canary Island Date Palm ) Care Indoors, Propagation & Common Problems

 Watering

-Water your Canary Island Date Palm thoroughly until water runs through the drainage hole and allow the top 2-3 inches of soil to dry out between waterings.
+Do not water on a shedule.
+Water your Phoenix canariensis thoroughly in spring and summer until water runs through the drainage hole.
+Allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Avoid overwatering to prevent rotting, drooping and yellowing.

 Avoid getting the base of the palm wet to prevent rotting.
 Do not allow the palm to sit in soggy soil as it may lead to root-rot and eventual death of the palm.
+Therefore, use a pot with a drainage hole and well-draining soil.
+Always discard excess water from the catch plate.

-Temperature and Humidity
+Temperature & Humidity

-Canary Island Date Palm requires an average warmth of 15-260C to thrive.
-If the temperature is comfortable for you it is ideal for this palm.
-Keep it away from cold drafts to avoid sudden changes in temperatures as they may result in stunted growth and brown leaf tips.
+Canary Island Date Palm thrives in a warmth of 15-260C; if the temperature is comfortable for you it is ideal for this palm.

-Canary Island Date Palm Tree has no need for extra high humidity.
-Moderate to high humidity of 55-65% is ideal for this palm.
+Phoenix canariensis has no need for extra high humidity; a humidity of 55-65% is ideal for this palm.
 However, too low humidity may lead to brown leaf tips.
 Therefore, where the air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Make sure that there is good air circulation to minimize fungal diseases.

 Fertilizer

-To prevent fertilizer build up which is indicated by leaf burn and brown spots, regularly flush the soil.
+To prevent salts build up which is indicated by leaf burn and brown spots, regularly flush the soil.
 Run a stream of water through the soil until water comes out through the drainage hole.
 Allow the stream of water to run for some time and repeat the process several times.

 Potting Soil